mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 {{< /interview >}}

 {{< interview who="facebook" >}}
-They have a behavioral round of 30m with questions and an easy coding question at the end.
-Read this awesome article about [Ramping Up a Senior Software Engineer](https://jdxcode.com/posts/2020-09-16-10-tips-ramping-up-as-a-senior-engineer/)
+They have a behavioral round of 30m with common behavioral questions and an easy coding question at the end.
+Read this article about [Ramping Up a Senior Software Engineer](https://jdxcode.com/posts/2020-09-16-10-tips-ramping-up-as-a-senior-engineer/)
 {{< /interview >}}